 With Benzinga, Following Matt, Chris, and Nic’s lead and trading alongside the other members in the room is your ticket to success and getting a handle on consistency – the holy grail of trading.

 Without professional help, the cumbersome, capital intensive nature of the process, with very little control over the outcome, is only part of what puts the individual trading alone at a disadvantage in the market.
 Some of the other issues involving Day Trading Stocks are:

 - With market makers controlling a lot of the order flow and the advent of High Frequency Trading (HFT) by computers running sophisticated algorithms, individual traders are put in a very precarious position trying to compete with the professionals.

 - The process of finding the right stocks to trade under the right circumstances (gaps, breakouts, buying/selling pressure, etc.….) is a full-time job in itself with very little reliability, making the odds of being in the right place at the right time very low.
-And, individual stock event risk can cause havoc to the best laid plans and complicates any strategy.
+And, individual stock event risk can cause havoc to the best laid plans, complicating any strategy.

-- Buying and Shorting Stocks and the use of margin also complicate the process, making it more difficult to manage.
-Commission expense can add up quickly and Bid/Ask Spreads can be harder to overcome.
-Capital requirements are higher than for other Methods for the same return on investment, and the Pattern Day Trading rule stipulates that you must have $25,000 or more in your account to day trade stocks.
-To make it work, the professionals trade with many times that amount.
+- Buying and Shorting Stocks and the use of margin also complicate the process, making it more difficult to manage and harder to overcome the Bid/Ask Spreads.
+Capital requirements are higher than for other Methods for the same return on investment, and the Pattern Day Trading rule stipulates that you must have $25,000 or more in your account to day trade stocks and Options.
+As I mentioned earlier, to make Day Trading Stocks work, the professionals trade with many times that amount.

 Your Research & Development Coordinator